sul-dlss/rialto-airflow/README.md

 AIRFLOW_VAR_OPENALEX_API_KEY: see vault value at puppet/application/rialto-airflow/openalex_api_key
 AIRFLOW_VAR_SUL_PUB_HOST: 'sul-pub-cap-uat.stanford.edu'
 AIRFLOW_VAR_HARVEST_LIMIT: 1000
+AIRFLOW_VAR_WOS_KEY: see vault value at puppet/application/rialto-airflow/dev/wos_key
 ```
 (See [Airflow docs](https://airflow.apache.org/docs/apache-airflow/2.9.2/howto/docker-compose/index.html#setting-the-right-airflow-user) for more info.)

 4. Add environment variables used by DAGs to the `.env` file.
 For the VMs, they will be applied by puppet.
 For localhost, you can use the following to generate secret content for your dev .env file from stage (you can also use prod if you really needed to by altering where in puppet you look below).
 For running tests, you may need to add some values as described below.
+Note that you should use the WOS key from the dev environment as described above, not the stage environment which will be output below.

 ```
 for i in `vault kv list -format yaml puppet/application/rialto-airflow/stage | sed 's/- //'` ; do \